 This module will advance the apprentice's professional skills such as leadership as well as their understanding of clinical incidents and medical alerts.

 This module will take the form of an independent study of a cardiac based scientific research project.

-This module will deepen your understanding of diagnostic provocative electrophysiology, including pathophysiology, pharmacology, and diagnosis of related cardiac disease.
+This module will deepen the apprentice's understanding of diagnostic provocative electrophysiology, including pathophysiology, pharmacology, and diagnosis of related cardiac disease.

-This module will further your understanding of diagnostic and therapeutic angiographic procedures and results.
+This module will further the apprentice's understanding of diagnostic and therapeutic angiographic procedures and results.